- Fly into the heart of the region to Balmaceda Airport from Santiago, Puerto Montt and Punta Arenas

 The deep south of Aysen is for intrepid adventurers keen to follow the Carretera Austral to the bitter end down to O'Higgins Lake on the Argentinian border.
 The only way by car to reach Villa O'Higgins, the town perched on the northern shore of the lake, is to drive down from the north.
 Cochrane is the most southerly point at which you can pick up and drop off a hire car, so in order to venture into the lesser-known areas south of here, you must be prepared to drive back on the same route you came in on.

 Hiring a car

-Roads in Aysen are a combination of paved and unpaved and, with the climate in many areas being wet and unpredictable, the quality of the road surface varies enormously.
+Roads in Aysen are a combination of paved and unpaved, so the quality of the road surface varies enormously, especially as the climate in many areas is wet and unpredictable.
 For this reason, we always recommend hiring a 4x4 and you should ensure that there is a spare tyre included as punctures are not uncommon.
 It's worth checking where fuel stops are before setting off as places to refuel are few and far between.
 Depending on where your journey starts and ends, you may not be able to return your car with a full tank, but local hire companies are used to this and will just charge you the cost of the missing fuel on returning the car.

 Travelling by bus

 While there are a number of public bus services in the Aysen region, there are few that we would recommend relying on unless you have a very flexible itinerary and an open mind as breakdowns aren't uncommon and services tend to be few and far between.
 If you are keen to try out the local buses and have time and patience on your hands, we advise that you take the services running between the larger towns and we recommend planning and booking ahead as buses do get fully booked.

 Road trips in Aysen